Planning, Development & Review (PDR)

 What are the timeframes for PDR stages?

-The PDR stages, and associated timeframes are consistant each year.
-The SSO confirmation deadline varies from year to year and can be checked via the PDR webpage Objective Setting from 1 January to 31 March.
-The Objective Setting stage allows for clear and meaningful work objectives to be set for the year.
+The PDR stages, and associated timeframes are consistent each year.
+The Objective Setting stage allows for clear and meaningful work objectives to be set for the year and must be recorded in SSO between January and the end of March.
 It is expected that this planning conversation would include, workload allocations, teaching targets, research expectations, and leave planning.
 The Objective Setting stage is also an opportunity to discuss development and set development objectives and plans for the year.

-Mid Term Review from 1 June to 31 July.
+Mid Term Review from the start of June to the end of July each year.
 This stage provides an opportunity to acknowledge and document progress made towards achieving the agreed objectives; to provide coaching or guidance on objectives yet to be achieved; to discuss new opportunities and/or changes in direction; and to discuss progress on individual development goals.

-Final Review from 1 November to 15 January.
+Final Review from the start of November to the end of December (prior to University shutdown).
 This stage is to review actual performance outcomes against agreed objectives and to discuss progress made towards development goals and career plans and the impact that this has made.

 We are in the proess of major change in my portfolio/unit - do the same PDR deliverables and expectations apply?